-To provide a smoke-free environment for its faculty, staff, students, patients, and visitors, UCSF is a smoke-free campus.
-Smoking is prohibited on University-owned or leased property, and in buildings, vehicles and moving equipment.
-This policy applies to all members of the campus community (including faculty, staff, students, patients, and visitors) at all UCSF sites.
+To provide a smoke-free environment for its faculty, staff, students, trainees, patients, visitors, and other members of the UCSF community, UCSF is a smoke free campus.
+Smoking and tobacco use are prohibited in indoor and outdoor spaces of University-owned or leased property, including parking lots, buildings, vehicles, and moving equipment.
+This policy applies to all members of the UCSF community at all UCSF sites.

-A. All faculty, staff, students, patients and visitors must observe this smoke-free policy.
+A. All faculty, staff, students, trainees, patients, visitors, and other members of the UCSF community must observe this smoke-free policy.
 Supervisors are responsible for enforcing this policy in their respective areas, and for addressing problems through the existing administrative structure.

-B. "No smoking" signs will be posted and maintained in public areas by Capital Programs.
-Additional signs are available from Campus Life Services—Wellness for departments and administrative units to post within their areas as needed.
+B. "No smoking" signs will be posted and maintained in public areas by Facilities Services.
+Additional signs are available from Campus Life Services—Wellness & Community for departments and administrative units to post within their areas as needed.

-C. Capital Programs is responsible for ensuring that signs are displayed clearly at all entrances to the campus, as well as in other conspicuous locations, to notify the public that smoking is prohibited.
+C. Facilities Services is responsible for ensuring that signs are displayed clearly at all entrances to the campus, as well as in other conspicuous locations, to notify the public that smoking is prohibited.